tlarrain/w4111-proj1/README.md

 - Each paper is clickable to obtain e.g. the repository url if available
 - Information on authors (to get in touch with) and institutions are available
 - Log-in and Registration page
-- User History
+- User History (substituted the user favorites)
 - Simple Recommender system (log-in required)
 - Organized Menu (with Models and Applications to explore)
-- Favorites of a user (log-in required)

 ## Changes that have been made to the proposal in part1 and/or part2:

 The attribute name date_published of the table repositories has been changed to rdate_published.
 The TA has been informed on this change.
+Moreover, we have listed the full User History which replaces the user's favorites.
+This way the user has access to all the papers s/he has read.

 ## Two interesting web pages of our web application: